nyu-pl-fa18/class07/README.md

 Now let's analyze the body `f y x` to infer additional constraints on these type variables.
 When we evaluate `f y x`, we will first evaluate the call `f y`.
 From this expression, we can infer that `f` must be a function (since it occurs on the left hand side of a call).
-Thus the type `'a` of `f` must be a function type.
+Thus, the type `'a` of `f` must be a function type.
 Moreover, since we are passing `y` to `f`, we can conclude that the parameter type of that function type must be the type `'c` of `y`.
 Hence, we can conclude